words by Melissa Fields

 While multiple flights arrive and depart between San Francisco’s three airports and Salt Lake City International Airport daily, the advantages of driving to Utah’s Powder Paradise are many.
 Road tripping allows you to check out cool attractions along the way; there’s no baggage weight limits in your car—particularly nice considering the heavy clothing and gear required for a ski trip; and with the post-pandemic resurgence of airline travel, driving—even with an en route hotel stay—is more economical.
 Throw in the easily drivable proximity between resorts on multi-resort passes like the Epic and Ikon, and packing up the car for a little sun and snow in Utah becomes a no-brainer.

 Following is a guide for a Bay Area-to-Park City road trip, complete with interesting pitstops, dining recommends and other Park City-area things to do.
+And, our top road trip essentials can be found here.

 Hit the road